Murder of Wang Lianying: Wang Lianying

 Wang Lianying was born in Hangzhou, Zhejiang, to a Manchu commander in the Plain White Banner and his wife.
-Her father died in her childhood, and Lianying's mother married the teahouse owner Wang Changfa.
+Her father died during her childhood, and Lianying's mother married the teahouse owner Wang Changfa.
 The family was rendered destitute following the 1911 Revolution, and Lianying dropped out of the girls' school in which she was enrolled.
-She thereafter entered prostitution, gaining a reputation for her singing voice and her beauty.
-She was reported to have been well-read.
+She thereafter entered prostitution, gaining a reputation for her singing and her beauty.
+The tabloid The New World described her in a 1918 profile as highly literate and a scholar among women.

 In 1916, Lianying arrived in Shanghai with a woman identified as her mother.
 (Note: At the time, Chinese courtesans would address brothel owners as "mother"; likewise, sources discussing courtesans tended not to specify whether the term was being used in its biological sense, an adoptive sense, or as an honorific (Hershatter 1999).)
-She at first took residence with a popular courtesan, but after irreconcilable differences developed she left to establish her own brothel.
+She took residence with a popular courtesan, but after irreconcilable differences developed she left to establish her own brothel.
 She gained recognition following the 1917 courtesan election, winning fourth place and gaining the title "Prime Minister of Flower Country".
+(Note: This title has also been translated as "Premier of Flower Country" (Hershatter 1999) and "Prime Minister of Flower Affairs" (He 2018).)
 In the following years she worked with several other courtesans, including the prominent madame Xu Di.
 She gave birth to a daughter in 1919.
 By her twentieth birthday, Lianying was working at a brothel in Xiao Huayan, one of Shanghai's major courtesan hubs.